dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 - discuss cultivating your own IRL social network
   - how to approach it methodically

+- vetting people's experience level
+  - this is important for interviewing as well as networking
+  - almost anyone will want to convince you they are better than they are at some skill, so you need to be able to quickly test someone
+  - there are right and wrong ways to probe someone on experience level or skills.  it's kind of like the logic paradox, where if you just ask the right question, it doesn't matter if the guy is telling the truth or lying.  you'll get the right answer
+  - just because someone isn't highly experienced doesn't mean they're not a valuable connection.  is this person young and ambitions and on their way up?

+- these questions and topics to sound someone out will vary, depending on the industry, topic, skill, experience level, etc.
+  - but, as you get to know more and more people, you'll develop more expansive knowledge
+  - you can always leverage one of your connections with more experience in that field or topic.  you can facilitate a connection between these two people and see what that person thinks.
+    - usually, it's best steer away from introducing these people for the obstensible purpose of learning more about someone's profiency, at least for the person you're sounding out.
+    - and it really works best if you can arrange it so that neither party knows that's the purpose, but that can reduce the effectiveness, if one person doesn't know they're supposed to informally vet this person.  you can always hint or make it known later on.
+    - general rule of thumb, line things up so you can hit 2 birds with one stone.  or five birds.  more is better.  and don't make it known why you threw the rock.

 - the math behind it
   - Efficient b-tree structures & graph reductions
     - finding graph representations to satisfy some functional purpose